Asian Relations Conference: China and Tibet

 During the conference, Chinese observer George Yeh protested to Nehru that the map on the stage showed Tibet as independent of China, and that the Chinese delegation would withdraw unless the map was corrected.
 According to one account, Yeh, a calligrapher and painter, was eventually allowed by Nehru to paint Tibet the same colour as China.
-Later, the Chinese Ambassador in India attempted to bribe the Tibetan delegations, asking them not to pursue the Tibetan border dispute in exchange of a sum of money, supposedly for the expenses related to the conference, though this was refused by the Tibetans.
-Eventually, Chiang Kai-shek sent a message to Chinese Embassy in Delhi, saying that he absolutely wanted the Tibetans to accept the money, which was once again refused by Teiji Sampho in a personal telegram.
-The conference also saw the first appearance of the flag of Tibet at an international gathering, but also the last international event Tibet participated in, before their annexation by China in 1950.
+Later, the Chinese Ambassador in India attempted to bribe the Tibetan delegations, asking them not to pursue the Tibetan border dispute in exchange of a sum of money, supposedly for expenses related to the conference, though this was refused by the Tibetans.
+Eventually, Chiang Kai-shek sent a message to the Chinese Embassy in Delhi, saying that he absolutely wanted the Tibetans to accept the money, which was once again refused by Teiji Sampho in a personal telegram.
+The conference also saw the first appearance of the flag of Tibet at an international gathering, but also was the last international event Tibet participated in, before their annexation by the People's Republic of China in 1950.

 Outside of the dispute with China, the Tibetans were not high-profile participants of the conference, partly due to their isolation from international politics.
 Their main interest was religion, and they bought a message from the Dalai Lama.

-On the other hand, China remained active in the discussions for "Racial Problems" and "Inter-Asian Migration."
+On the other hand, China remained active in the discussions on "Racial Problems" and "Inter-Asian Migration."
 Chinese delegates were concerned about the legal status of Chinese immigrant populations in Southeast Asian.
-The Southeast Asian nations, including Ceylon, Burma, and Malaya, accused the Chinese and Indian immigrants to be "narrow minded" and "refused to assimilate", and called for the dual citizenship (and allegiance) issue of these immigrants to be resolved.
+The Southeast Asian nations, including Ceylon, Burma, and Malaya, accused the Chinese and Indian immigrants of being "narrow minded" and "refus[ing] to assimilate", and called for the dual citizenship (and allegiance) issue of these immigrants to be resolved.
 Chinese delegate Wen Yuan-ning, who headed the discussions, called for equality of "persons of foreign origin who have settled in a country."
 The consensus reached was that equality for all citizens should be respected.
 At the closing session, George Yeh announced to the public that China would host the next session in 1949, though the second conference never materialized.

 Other notable Chinese delegates included their leader Zheng Yanfen, Han Lih-wu, Yi Yun Chen and Tan Yun-Shan.